NakuTenshi/wp-responsive-thumbnail-slider/readme.txt

 6. No advertisements.

-7. New Field Added Image Description.If image description set it will added to image title tag for seo.
+7. If image description set it will added to image title tag for seo.

-8. New Field Added Image Order,Now admin can display slider according image order.
+8. Admin can display slider according image order.

-9. New Field added open image link in new tab or same tab.
+9. Open image link in new tab or same tab.

 10. Display slider with paging.